 If you believe the media, Bitcoin and India seem to have a fractious relationship.
-One week it’s reported to be illegal, the next week a new Bitcoin exchange is opening up, bla bla bla.
+One week buying BTC is reported to be illegal, the next week a new Bitcoin exchange is opening up, bla bla bla.

-But the truth is, although some Indian banks are known for banning some of its clients for buying Bitcoin, the leading cryptocurrency is very much legal in India.
+But the truth is, although some Indian banks are known for banning some of their clients for buying Bitcoin, the leading cryptocurrency is very much legal in India.

-And while there might not be as many options to buy Bitcoin in India as there are in America or Europe, any Indian can quite easily purchase Bitcoin, without their bank even knowing.
+And while there might not be as many options to buy BTC in India as there are in America or Europe, any Indian can quite easily get hold of Bitcoin, without their bank even knowing.

-At 1.353 billion and 17% of the world’s population, India has the potential to create major shockwaves in any market, and bitcoin is no different.
+At 1.353 billion and 17% of the world’s population, India has the potential to create major shockwaves in any market.

 But how does one go about buying Bitcoin in India?

 And with 5 million Indian Bitcoin hodlers there is real interest in the country, with much more interest to come.

 There is an Indian Bitcoin exchange: Unocoin which allows users to buy Bitcoin with Indian Rupees using bank transfers.

 However, there are stories of people having their banks accounts shut down when trying to use this service through their bank account.

 I cannot verify how widespread this is, but it is a concern that seems to pop up all too often regarding buying BTC in India.